 - Leaders have a solid core of values and principles to navigate their professional and personal life.
 They lead within their family, and their community the same way they do within the team or teams they are over.
 They are authentic, and genuine and the same guiding principles are apparent whether they are at work, at home, or in the community.

 - Leaders are good and experienced decision makers.
 They make informed decisions decisively and take responsibility for their decisions.
 They make no excuses, they are focused on winning with a well laid out plan.
 They are winners, not whiners.
-When others see a sand or water trap on the course, they see the beach and the ocean.
+When others see a sand or water trap on the golf course, they see the beach and the ocean.
 They are natural optimists.

 - Leaders value priceless time and invest it wisely and productively.
 Whether it is investing it in their team to accomplish goals, or in themselves to improve.
 They begin with the end in mind, seek first to understand their objectives, their team members, and then seek to be well understood.
-They do not waste time in processes, or unnecessary elements that are not productive, and proactive to achieving the goal and objectives at hand.
+They do not waste time in processes, or unnecessary meetings, agendas, or behaviors that are not productive, and proactive to achieving the goal and objectives at hand.
 They address things, or obstacles, initiate a plan to overcome and resolve it, then move on.

 - Leaders lift their team members up.
-They look for qualities in their team members and capitalize on those strengths to help their team members grow, thrive and hit their goals and objective.
+They look for qualities in their team members and capitalize on those strengths to help their team members grow, thrive, and hit their goals and objective.
 They coach them to improve upon their team members weaknesses with encouragement, empathy, and optimistic direction.
-They realize if they can bring out the best in others, and pour into others the skills and knowledge they have gained, realized or learned, then positive outcomes are a natural result.
+They realize if they can bring out the best in others, and pour into others the skills and knowledge they have gained, realized or learned, then positive outcomes are a natural and organic result.